Minnesota Court Records

 Each certified marriage certificate copy costs $9.
 Requests may be made in person or by mail.
 The Minnesota Official Marriage System (MOMS) also provides an online search tool for statewide marriage records.

-The district court handles divorce proceedings, and the resulting judgment and decree are accessible through the same methods used to obtain civil case records.
+On the other hand, the district court handles divorce proceedings, and the resulting judgment and decree are accessible through the same methods used to obtain civil case records.
 The district court can provide certified copies upon request and payment of the required fees.

 Morrison County Birth and Death Records